mysql/mysql-server/README.md

 TokuDB is a high-performance, transactional storage engine for MySQL and MariaDB.
 For more details, see our [product page][products].

-This repository contains the MySQL plugin that uses the [TokuKV][tokukv].
+This repository contains the MySQL plugin that uses the [TokuKV][tokukv] core.

 There are also patches to the MySQL and MariaDB kernels, available in our forks of [mysql][mysql] and [mariadb][mariadb].